Ranbir Kapoor filmography

 Ranbir Kapoor is an Indian actor known for his work in Hindi-language films.
 He worked as an assistant director on the films Aa Ab Laut Chalen (1999) and Black (2005), before making his acting debut in Sanjay Leela Bhansali's romantic drama Saawariya (2007).
 It earned Kapoor the Filmfare Award for Best Male Debut.
 He established himself in 2009 with leading roles in three films—the coming-of-age drama Wake Up Sid, the comedy Ajab Prem Ki Ghazab Kahani and the drama Rocket Singh: Salesman of the Year.
 He won the Filmfare Critics Award for Best Actor for his combined work in these three films.
 In 2010, Kapoor played a character based on Arjuna and Michael Corleone in the commercially successful political thriller Raajneeti.

 From 2011 to 2013, Kapoor's releases were among the highest-grossing Hindi films of their respective years.
-In Imtiaz Ali's musical Rockstar (2011), he played an aspiring singer, and in Anurag Basu's comedy-drama Barfi!
+In Imtiaz Ali's musical Rockstar (2011) he played an aspiring singer, and in Anurag Basu's comedy-drama Barfi!
 (2012), he starred as a joyful deaf and mute man.
 His performance in both films was critically acclaimed and he earned two consecutive Best Actor awards at Filmfare and the former also earned him a Filmfare Critics Award for Best Actor.
 The romantic comedy Yeh Jawaani Hai Deewani (2013) further established him as a star.

 This success was followed by some commercial failures, including the period drama Bombay Velvet (2015), the romance Tamasha (2015), and the comic mystery Jagga Jasoos (2017); the latter also marked Kapoor's first production venture.
 His sole commercial success in this period came with Ae Dil Hai Mushkil (2016), in which he starred as a musician.
 In 2018, Kapoor portrayed the actor Sanjay Dutt in the biopic Sanju, which grossed over ₹5.87 billion becoming highest-grossing Hindi film of the year, and earned him another Filmfare Award for Best Actor.

 In 2022, he starred in the period film Shamshera and the fantasy film Brahmāstra: Part One – Shiva.
 The latter ranks among the most expensive Indian films and the highest-grossing Hindi films.
-In 2023, he starred in the romantic comedy Tu Jhoothi Main Makkaar and played a violent criminal in the action thriller Animal, which earned over ₹9 billion to emerge as his highest-grossing release and one of the highest-grossing Hindi films of all time.
+In 2023, he starred in the romantic comedy Tu Jhoothi Main Makkaar and played a violent criminal in the action drama Animal, which earned over ₹9 billion to emerge as his highest-grossing release and one of the highest-grossing Hindi films of all time.
 For the latter, he won his fourth Filmfare Award for Best Actor.